whammou/OENG1181/w2-project.md

 #### Prototyping

 * In real life and industrial context, physical prototype is a *must*
-* Prototype must meet requirements, quality ot even standards
+* Prototype must meet requirements, quality of even standards

 ### Finalised